Tuition for the 11-month (45-week) clinical program year is $7,300/year (subject to change).

 - the student pays college tuition that exceeds’s tuition; the university pays UPMC Chautauqua, or

 - the student pays college tuition; UPMC Chautauqua bills the college and also bills the student any difference if UPMC Chautauqua tuition exceeds the college tuition.

 Tuition will be billed in two installments; the first payment (Rotation I) is due no later than November 15th (Fall) and the second payment (Rotation II) is due no later than March 15th (Spring).
 (Note: the deposit submitted upon acceptance to the Program is utilized to pay for the certification exam at the completion of the program year).

-Checks are to be made out to “UPMC Chautauqua” and payments are to be submitted to the Program Director who will generate a receipt (sorry, no credit card payments accepted).
-A cash payment may be made in person; please schedule with the Program Director.
+Checks are to be made out to “UPMC Chautauqua” and payments are to be submitted to the Program Director who will generate a receipt.
+A cash or credit card payment may be made in person; please schedule with the Program Director.
 All tuition must be paid by the above stated deadlines or a student will be dismissed from the program.